-So, you finally completed your TEFL/TESOL course and have a lovely certification to show for it – congrats!
-Now, it’s time to get the ball rolling and get your first TEFL job.
-Whether it’s in the classroom or online, you probably have hundreds of questions about job availability, interviews, and the hiring process.
-Here are some explanations to help you navigate the different aspects of getting that first position.
+So, you’ve completed your TEFL/TESOL course and have an accredited certification to show for it – congrats!
+If you’re new to teaching, now it’s time to freshen up your TEFL resume and get your first job.
+Whether you see yourself in the classroom, online, or in a blended teaching environment, you probably have questions about how to find jobs as well as the hiring and interview process.
+We’ll help you navigate the process of getting your first position.

 How long does it take to get a TEFL job?

 First of all, landing a TEFL job depends on the sort of position you’re seeking: online or abroad (and where you want to teach).

 Teaching English Online

 As you might expect, getting a job teaching English online is generally a faster process than getting an in-person job.
 The demand is strong and if you’re qualified, you can be teaching students with a company within weeks.
 To get started, search the Bridge Job Board right now to find and apply for jobs with online companies that are currently hiring teachers.

 It’s quick and easy to apply online and then you’ll be contacted for an online interview, which often includes a demo teaching session.

 - Pro Tip: Keep in mind, you don’t have to work with a company!
 If you want to jump right in, consider becoming your own boss as an independent English teacher!
 You’ll have ultimate flexibility and control over your career, which means you can choose your students, your rate, the curriculum, and schedule.
 And, while you will have to invest time and effort to find ESL students and get your business off the ground, many teachers are willing to do so for the payoff of self-employment.

 Teaching English Abroad